Economic Injury Disaster Loans (EIDL) for Small Businesses

 Be sure to have your financial statements on hand before you apply.
 Among other things, you’ll be asked for information about your revenue and cost of goods sold, for the twelve months prior to the date of the disaster, which was January 31, 2020 per the SBA.

 After you submit your loan application, an SBA loan officer will review your credit, verify your eligibility, and approve or deny your loan application.
 If your application is approved, congratulations!
 It’s time to move on to the loan closing process and receive funding.

 You’ll receive an e-mail from the SBA that directs you to log into their website.
 There, you’ll have an opportunity to decide if you want to receive all or only some of the total loan amount that was approved.

 What Else Should I Do?

-Regardless of whether you’re approved for an SBA disaster loan, there are other things you can do to mitigate the impact of COVID-19.
-It’s critical to have a cash forecast that predicts your business’s future inflows and outflows of cash.
+Regardless of whether you’re approved for a disaster loan, there are other things you can do to mitigate the impact of COVID-19.
+Maintaining a cash forecast that predicts your business’s future inflows and outflows of cash is vital to the health of your business.
 By looking ahead, you’ll eliminate the much of the uncertainty and anxiety about what your business can afford in future.
 Check out our previous article for more tips on cash flow.

 You should also reduce or eliminate all non-essential expenses.
-If you’re running out of cash and have a line of credit, now’s the time to draw funds from it.
+If you’re running out of cash and have a line of credit, now is the time to draw funds from it.